tarof429/moka/docker-registry/README.md

     docker push localhost:5000/hello-python:latest
     ```

 This should work.
-Pusing docker images to a docker registry on the same machine is easy.
+Pushing docker images to a docker registry on the same machine is easy.

 3. Let's confirm by sending a request to the registry.